wchan87/pyflink/README.md

 ## Data Stream Format

-This section is for for additional references and notes regarding handling data stream formats such as CSV and possibly fixed width mixed record type files.
+This section is for additional references and notes regarding handling data stream formats such as CSV and possibly mixed record-type fixed-width data files.

 ### Data Stream Format - CSV